Short-beaked echidna: Taxonomy and naming

+Subspecies of the short-beaked echidna lack genetic support, but continue to be used to describe the high morphological diversity within the species.
+Some authors have suggested that western and central Australian T. a. acanthion differ from those found along the east coast, and that the name T. a. ineptus should be used for the western/central animals.
+Dietary habits differ between subspecies - T. a. acanthion and T. a. aculeatus, which inhabit arid habitats, predominantly consume ants and termites, whereas T. a. aculeatus and T. a. setosus, from wetter climates, predominantly consume ants and scarab larvae.

 The earliest fossils of the short-beaked echidna date back around 15 million years ago to the Miocene epoch, and the oldest specimens were found in caves in South Australia, often with fossils of the long-beaked echidna from the same period.
 The ancient short-beaked echidnas are considered to be identical to their contemporary descendants except the ancestors are around 10% smaller.
 This "post-Pleistocene dwarfing" affects many Australian mammals.
 Part of the last radiation of monotreme mammals, echidnas are believed to have evolutionally diverged from the platypus around 66 million years ago, between the Cretaceous and Tertiary periods.
 However, the echidna's pre-Pleistocene heritage has not been traced yet, and the lack of teeth on the fossils found thus far have made it impossible to use dental evidence.